 - Plan your trip carefully!
 Make sure you have enough water and energy reserved for the uphill hike out of the Canyon.

 Range Creek Permits

-- Range Creek Canyon is open to individual public visitors who have received a Seasonal Permit and who obtain and carry a Day Permit for their visit.
+- Range Creek Canyon is open to individual public visitors who have received a Seasonal Pass and who obtain and carry a Day Permit for their visit.